Lizardtamer/Lizardtamer.github.io/README.md

 ### **5. Writing Code in Markdown**

 **Markdown** is a simple **Markup** code.
 If you're a neat freak like me, then Markdown has already been a blessing in the last 24hrs.
 It's so easy, and it's intuitive.
 I feel like this is what I've needed and never knew I needed it.
 Like idk dude.
-Thanks, John Gruber
+Thanks, John Gruber.

 [John Gruber's mugshot](https://upload.wikimedia.org/wikipedia/commons/6/64/John_Gruber%2C_2009_%28cropped%29.jpg)